ballardtj/ballardtj.github.io/_posts/2024-10-24-fatigue-modelling.md

 These models are also biologically inspired.
 The mathematical functions that underpin the model have been developed based on biological processes that actually control fatigue.
 Hence, there's a fair amount of academic research to support these models.

-One challenge, however, with fatigue risk management platforms is that they typically use population-level parameters, which may not capture the full range of individual differences in how fatigue manifests across a diverse workforce.
+One challenge, however, with many fatigue risk management platforms is that they typically make one-size-fits-all predictions, which may not capture the full range of individual differences in how fatigue manifests across a diverse workforce.
 The same is the case in the academic biomathematical modelling literature, where there is often strong assumptions made about how the homeostatic and circadian processes operate.
 In many cases, it's not clear where these assumptions come from.
 The parameters that determine, for example, the rate of change in fatigue, or the timing of the circadian peak--there are a whole range of